 University of Maryland Diagnostic Radiology Residency

-Research by residents is strongly encouraged and supported by the department.
-Many residents have won awards for outstanding scientific exhibits, paper presentations, and computer projects.
+Research by residents is strongly encouraged and well supported.
+Many of our residents have won awards for outstanding scientific exhibits, paper presentations, and computer projects.